Dropbox Your Computer Is Currently Offline

 Fix 4.
 Turn off your antivirus

-If disabling your windows firewall doesn’t help, try turning off your antivirus temporarily, which may help you complete the install process of Dropbox without any hinder.
-You can enable the antivirus setting once you complete the install process.
+If disabling your windows firewall doesn’t help, try turning off your antivirus temporarily, which may help you complete the installation process of Dropbox without any hinder.
+You can enable the antivirus setting once you complete the installation process.
 By the way, this method may only work when there is no internet connection in the process of installing Dropbox.
 You can try another way in the following content in case of other situations.

 Step 3.
 Click on Virus & threat protection on the left action bar.